Han8931/han8931.github.io/content/posts/20240811_regression2.md

 $$\boldsymbol{\theta} = (\mathbf{X}^TR^{-1}\mathbf{X})^{-1}\mathbf{X}^TR^{-1}\mathbf{y}.$$
 Note that the measurement noise matrix $R$ must be non-singular for a solution to exist.

+To learn more, please take a look at this [note](https://github.com/Han8931/deep_statistical_learning)!

+This article continues in Part 3.

 #### References:
 1. H. Pishro-Nik, Introduction to Probability, Statistics, and Random Processes, 2014